rog713/ESP-Host-Bridge-Unraid/unraid_plugin/README.md

 - Optional Unraid GraphQL API support is configured in the main Web UI, not on the wrapper page.
 - The preferred local Unraid GraphQL endpoint is `http://127.0.0.1/graphql`, with automatic fallback to `http://127.0.0.1:3001/graphql`.
 - Docker socket and `virsh` remain available for control commands and fallback paths when the Unraid API is disabled or unavailable.
+- Disk temperature may still fall back to the local probe path if the Unraid API returns `null` for the selected disk.